Rapptz/discord.py/docs/api.rst

         .. versionadded:: 2.0

+.. class:: FriendSuggestionReasonType

+    Specifies the type of :class:`FriendSuggestionReason`.

+    .. versionadded:: 2.1

+    .. attribute:: external_friend

+        You are friends with this user on another platform.

 .. class:: UserContentFilter

     Represents the options found in ``Settings > Privacy & Safety > Safe Direct Messaging``